-The appellant, a minor under the age of 21, was represented at hearing by a parent.
+The appellant, a minor under the age of 21, appeared at the hearing in person and was by her parent.
 The MassHealth representative, a licensed orthodontist, appeared for MassHealth on behalf of DentaQuest, the MassHealth dental contractor.
 Below is a summary of each party's testimony and the information submitted for hearing:

-The appellant's orthodontic provider ("the provider") submitted a prior authorization request for comprehensive orthodontic treatment on behalf of the appellant to DentaQuest on March 27, 2024.
+The appellant's orthodontic provider ("the provider") submitted a prior authorization request for comprehensive orthodontic treatment on behalf of the appellant to DentaQuest on July 29, 2024.
 This request included the appellant's X-rays, photographs, and a completed MassHealth Handicapping Labio-Lingual Deviations (HLD) Form.